kilnfi/eth-validator-watcher/README.md

 --------------------------
 Beacon type      | Compatibility
 -----------------|----------------------------------------------------------------------------------------------------------
-Lighthouse       | Full with `--beacon-type=lighthouse`.
-See https://github.com/sigp/lighthouse/issues/4243 for more details.
+Prysm            | Full
 Teku `>= 23.6.0` | Full
 Teku `< 23.6.0 ` | Full with `--beacon-type=teku`.
 See https://github.com/ConsenSys/teku/pull/7212 for more details.
+Lighthouse       | Full with `--beacon-type=lighthouse`.
+See https://github.com/sigp/lighthouse/issues/4243 for more details.
-Nimbus           | Partial - lot of missed attestation false positive.
+Nimbus           | Partial - Lot of missed attestation false positive.
 See https://github.com/status-im/nimbus-eth2/issues/5019 for more details.
+Lodestar         | Not (yet) tested

 Exported Prometheus metrics
 ---------------------------